varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/julia-dir/julia-data.md

 df = DataFrame(A=1:4, B=["M", "F", "F", "M"])
 ```

-A [DataFrame](https://dataframes.juliadata.org/stable/lib/types/#DataFrames.DataFrame) can also be created from a [Dictionary](https://docs.julialang.org/en/v1/base/collections/#Dictionaries), where the column header names are the keys of the dictionary, and the columns are the data associated with each key:
+A [DataFrame](https://dataframes.juliadata.org/stable/lib/types/#DataFrames.DataFrame) can also be created from a [Dictionary](https://docs.julialang.org/en/v1/base/collections/#Dictionaries), where the column header names are constructed from the keys of the dictionary, and the column values are the data associated with each key:

 ```{code-cell} julia
 # This example was reproduced from the DataFrames.jl package documentation